-- extending the time limit for a test, - administering the test in a special location, - recording the student's answers in any manner, and - reading the test to a student (only for a student whose vision is impaired).
+- extending the time limit for a test - administering the test in a special location - recording the student's answers in any manner - reading the test to a student (only for a student whose vision is impaired)

 Prior permission need not be obtained from the Department to authorize testing accommodations for general education students.
-However, a full written report concerning each authorization must be sent to OSA via fax to 518-474-1989.
+However, a full written report concerning each authorization must be sent to OSA via fax to 518-474-1989 or by email to emscassessinfo@nysed.gov.
 The report must be on school letterhead, must be signed by the principal, and must include the following information:

-- the title of the test, - a brief description of the student's injury or disability, and - a listing of the accommodations that were authorized by the principal.
+- The last four digits of the student's New York State Student Identification System (NYSSIS) ID number, - the title of the test - a brief description of the student's injury or disability - a listing of the accommodations that were authorized by the principal

-If the student is expected to continue to need testing accommodations, the principal must immediately make the appropriate referral for the consideration of an IEP or Section 504 Accommodation

-Plan (504 Plan).
+If the student is expected to continue to need testing accommodations, the principal must immediately make the appropriate referral for the consideration of an Individualized Education Program (IEP) or a Section 504 Accommodation Plan (504 Plan).